-The Tiguex War was the first named war between Europeans and Native Americans in the United States.
-It was fought between the members of the Francisco Vázquez de Coronado expedition against 12 pueblos of Tiwa Indians and other Puebloan tribes along the Rio Grande in the area of Bernalillo, New Mexico in the winter of 1540-41.
-The group of pueblos were known as Tiguex (Teewesh)
+The Tiguex War was the first-named war between Europeans and Native Americans in the United States.
+It was fought between the Francisco Vázquez de Coronado expedition members against 12 pueblos of Tiwa Indians and other Puebloan tribes along the Rio Grande in the area of Bernalillo, New Mexico, in the winter of 1540-41.
+The group of pueblos was known as Tiguex (Teewesh)

-In August 1540, scouts of the Spanish Coronado Expedition arrived in the area and established a camp at the site of Ghufoor (also called Coofor or Alcanfor), one of the largest of the Tiguex pueblos.
-There, they struck an agreement with the pueblo leaders, including a man named Xauían, who was called Juan Aleman by the Spanish.
+In August 1540, scouts of the Spanish Coronado Expedition arrived in the area.
+They established a camp at the site of Ghufoor (also called Coofor or Alcanfor), one of the largest of the Tiguex pueblos.
+They struck an agreement with the pueblo leaders, including a man named Xauían, who was called Juan Aleman by the Spanish.
 The leaders agreed to allow the Spanish to erect shelters nearby.
-The full army of nearly 2,000 people, which included 350 Spanish soldiers, 350 servants and camp followers, and 1300 Native American warriors from Mexico arrived by December.
+The entire army of nearly 2,000 people, including 350 Spanish soldiers, 350 servants and camp followers, and 1300 Native American warriors from Mexico, arrived by December.
 The people were accompanied by herds of horses, cattle, goats, and sheep.

 However, when the main group of the Spanish arrived and experienced the cold winter, they were not satisfied with living in “straw huts” and soon took over the pueblo buildings.
-The native residents were forced out of their homes with nothing but the clothes they wore and took shelter in other area pueblos.
+The native residents were forced out of their homes with nothing but their clothes and took shelter in other area pueblos.